blazejsewera/wallsch/README.md

 Find yourself some fancy wallpapers and split them into two directories:
 `{your_wallpaper_directory}/day` and `{your_wp_dir}/night` to your liking.
 If you don't know where to start, consider: [Wallpaper subreddit](https://reddit.com/r/wallpaper) or [Wallhaven](https://wallhaven.cc).
+Blur all the wallpapers and put them in `{your_blur_dir}/day` and `{your_blur_dir}/night` (the same filenames and hierarchy as in wallpaper directory) if you want to use i3lock with blurred backgrounds.
+If not, simply put the same path in the blurred backgrounds as wallpaper backgrounds in the `wallschctl mkconfig`

 ## Installing
 From AUR: wallsch-git